 The term of the visit depends on your mutual agreement with the visitor, according to your and his/her possibilities.

-If you decide to accept clinical fellowship applicants and that your department should be included in the list of our approved hosting departments, please send us your Department access form to: education(at)ean.org
+If you decide to accept Clinical Fellowship applicants and that your department should be included in the list of our approved hosting departments, please send us your department access form (see download link below) to: fellowship(at)ean.org